aaronbi/web_tech_final_flask/README.md

 All CSS is stored in the /static folder.
 Each page has its own .css file for styling.
 There is also a general.css and nav.css file for the overall styling/color of the website and the navigation bar.

+# /files/
+Data is stored in the files folder.
+Each 'trip' will have its own .json file containing all the data about that trip.
+For more information about the structure of the json files you can look at ```initFiles.py``` since that is what was used to generate them.